 This article is an archive that describes updates made in past releases of Cloud App Security.
 To see the latest what's new list, see What's new in Cloud App Security.

 Cloud App Security release 113

 Released December 25, 2017

-We are excited to announce that Cloud App Security now supports deepened integration with Azure Information Protection.
+We're excited to announce that Cloud App Security now supports deepened integration with Azure Information Protection.
 This public preview feature enables you to scan and classify files in cloud apps, and automatically apply Azure Information protection labels for protection.
-This feature is available for Box, SharePoint and OneDrive.
-For more information see Azure Information Protection integration.
+This feature is available for Box, SharePoint, and OneDrive.
+For more information, see Azure Information Protection integration.

 Cloud App Security release 112

 - You can now access the relevant insight drawer by clicking on a username or IP address in the Activity log.

 - When investigating activities, you can now easily view all activities within the same time period from within the insight drawer by clicking on the clock icon.
 The clock icon enables you to view all activities done within 48 hours of the activity you're viewing.